 Matthew is particularly interested in raising awareness of historical European martial arts, their efficacy, and studying the Christian cultural context that these systems developed in.

-He lives in Longford, Tasmania, with his wife (Amy) and four children.
+He lives in Longford, Tasmania, with his wife (Amy) and four children, where he is the Chief Instructor for the Launceston and Longford branches.